The Influence of Human-inspired Agentic Sophistication in LLM-driven Strategic Reasoners

 As with the standard range, the smaller model, Haiku, outperforms Sonnet in its ability to generalise for the modified parameters and provide valid responses -- as depicted by Figure~\ref{fig:trend_scaled}.
 We can also observe a trend showing that simpler implementations can generalise better.
 In addition to the performance gap between Haiku and Sonnet, the transition from $S$ to $R$ also decreases the scores.
 The inclusion of MoA results in a drop in accuracy in each case.
 Except for the Simple agent using Haiku, the increasing complexity in $C$ shows a negative correlation with guess validity.

 Assuming human understanding of the game is invariant to the number range, we normalise shifted-range guesses by subtracting 100 and compare them to standard-range distributions.
-We then compute Wasserstein distances and t-statistics between original and scaled conditions to identify robustness across agent variations.
+We then compute Wasserstein distances and t-statistics between original and scaled conditions to identify robustness across agent types and configurations.
 The results in Table~\ref{tab:wasserstein_tstats} reinforce earlier findings: Haiku does better than Sonnet, and $R$ agents are more dissimilar.
 While increasing the $C$ complexity does not lead to significant and consistent changes, $m_1$ increases the distance score in each case over $m_0$.